arcionlabs/arcion-loadgen/docs/user-schema.md

-oracle has one user one schema. each workload needs its own schema each schema could have different size factors
+oracle has one user to one schema. each workload needs its own schema each schema could have different size factors

+singlestore take RAM for each database.

 option1)